Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 16

 Removing the suspension spring is a very dangerous operation.
-Immobilize the strut in a vise before compressing the spring.
+As a safety precaution, it is strongly recommended to secure the strut in a vice before compressing the spring.

 Removing the suspension spring is a very dangerous operation.
-Immobilize the strut in a vise before compressing the spring.
+As a safety precaution, it is strongly recommended to secure the strut in a vice before compressing the spring.

 Op 17

-Unscrew the shock absorber rod nut and bring it to the end of the rod.
-Use the 27 mm wrench and the 6 mm Allen key.
+Unscrew the shock rod nut and bring it to the end of the rod.
+Use the 27 mm spanner and the 6 mm allen key.

-Do not remove the shock absorber rod nut for now.
+Do not remove the shock rod nut for now.
 The spring could eject.

-Do not remove the shock absorber rod nut for now.
+Do not remove the shock rod nut for now.
 The spring could eject.

-Positioning the nut at the end of the shock absorber rod allows to slightly space the coils of the spring and this will facilitate the positioning of the spring compressor.
+Positioning the nut at the end of the shock rod allows to slightly space the coils of the spring and this will facilitate the positioning of the coil spring compressor.

-Positioning the nut at the end of the shock absorber rod allows to slightly space the coils of the spring and this will facilitate the positioning of the spring compressor.
+Positioning the nut at the end of the shock rod allows to slightly space the coils of the spring and this will facilitate the positioning of the coil spring compressor.

 Release the Twingo 2 front suspension spring